 The Rocket Factory

 We visited the stealth mode rocket factory after the Model 3 launch at Tesla.
 The CEO is running the company 100% Scrum for all departments (departments are teams or sets of teams).
 They are committed to building and launching rockets in 10% of the time of SpaceX.
-We talked to their whole development team about the key lessons we teach in the Certified Scrum Master course on how to deliver "Twice the Work in Half the Time."
+We talked to their whole development team about the key lessons we teach in our Scrum Inc. Scrum Master course on how to deliver "Twice the Work in Half the Time."

 Silicon Valley Agile Leadership Network